mitchdmarino/git-pull-request-practice/README.md

 # git-pull-request-practice

-Fork (not clone!) this repository and make some changes!
+Fork this repository to your own github then clone and start making some changes!

 Commit those changes and submit a pull request